The Horror of Philosophy - Eugene Thacker

 • intense dismay.

 The world is becoming an increasingly strange place.
-People take things and each for granted.
-We live in a world where everyone is striving for what is not worth having.
+People take things and each other for granted.
+We live in a world where everyone is striving for material objects not worth having.
 Since when did the horror of living in the modern world overtake the horrors of the fictional world?

-Anyway, you might sense my immediate panic as all those thoughts raced through my brain and I quickly started stuttering, “well, you know, just as much as most people do”…I mean what if Tom thought I was some suicidal maniac in a deep dark depression?
-As it happened he recommended two books, one being The Conspiracy Against the Human Race by Thomas Ligotti.
+I quickly stuttered, “well, you know, just as much as most people do”…I didn't want anyone thinking I was suicidal or in a deep dark depression or the person to be avoided at all costs.
+As it happened Tom recommended two books to me, one being The Conspiracy Against the Human Race by Thomas Ligotti.
 It was an interesting book, although it made my head hurt and I needed to keep referring to the internet for further explanation.
 At some point, I’ll read it again, but on the back of that one book, I bought a trilogy of books by Eugene Thacker, of which Ligotti wrote:

 “Thacker’s discourse on the intersection of horror and philosophy is utterly original and utterly captivating…In the Dust of This Planet is an encyclopaedic grimoire instructing us in the varieties of esoteric thought and infernal diversions that exist for the reader’s further investigation, treating to a delightful stroll down a midway of accursed attractions that alone are worth the ticket of this volume.”